hanqizheng/Friends-Together/Learn/Season1/Episode6.md

           and none of responsibility.
           I mean this is every guy's fantasy!

-Pheobe: Oh yeah, that is not true, Ross, is that your fantasy?
+Phoebe: Oh yeah, that is not true, Ross, is that your fantasy?

 Ross: No~ of course not！
       yeah~ it is.